belle2/basf2/online_book/fundamentals/02-datataking.rst

 .. admonition:: Question
     :class: exercise stacked

-    At LHC, every bunch collision generates dozens of individual particle interactions that overlay each other in the detectors (pile-up), considerably complicating the data analysis.
+    At the LHC, every bunch collision generates dozens of individual particle interactions that overlay each other in the detectors (pile-up), considerably complicating the data analysis.
     This doesn't seem to be a problem at SuperKEKB and Belle II.
 Why?